speediedan/finetuning-scheduler/docs/source/advanced/fsdp_scheduled_fine_tuning.rst

     cd ./fts_examples/stable

-    # note, there is still (as of 2023.04.08)) an open issue regarding superflous profiler messages
+    # there is an open issue regarding superfluous profiler messages (still as of 2023.04.15)
-    # https://github.com/pytorch/pytorch/issues/91886, settings the environmental variable is a workaround to keep the
-    # example output clean:
+    # setting the environmental variable below is a workaround to keep the example output clean:

     export TORCH_CPP_LOG_LEVEL=ERROR